Infinnitor/pangaea-gmtk2021/README.md

 - [ ] could be collectibles in the ocean that would be small areas of land that you could add to yourself, just for the craic
 - [x] exes and ohs (by elle king)

+# Things to do
+- win / lose at x and os
+- have countries join together when you win
+- start menu
+- start prologue
+- ending
+- export

 # Joined together